Saifuddin Kitchlew

-Saifuddin Kitchlew (15 January 1888 – 9 October 1963) was an Indian independence activist, barrister, politician and later a leader of the peace movement.
+Dr. Saifuddin Kitchlew (15 January 1888 – 9 October 1963) was an Indian independence activist, barrister, politician and later a leader of the peace movement.
 A member of Indian National Congress, he first became Punjab Provincial Congress Committee (Punjab PCC) head and later the General Secretary of the All India Congress Committee in 1924.
 He is most remembered for the protests in Punjab after the implementation of Rowlatt Act in March 1919, after which on 10 April, he and another leader Satyapal, were secretly sent to Dharamsala.
 A public protest rally against their arrest and that of Gandhi, on 13 April 1919 at Jallianwala Bagh, Amritsar, led to the infamous Jallianwala Bagh massacre.
 He was also a founding member of Jamia Millia Islamia.
 He was awarded the Stalin Peace Prize (now known as Lenin Peace Prize) in 1952.

 Early life

-Saifuddin Kitchlew was born on January 15, 1888, in Amritsar, Punjab Province, British India into a Kashmiri Muslim family of the Kitchlew clan to parents Azizuddin Kitchlew and Dan Bibi.
-His father owned a pashmina and saffron trading business and originally belonged to a Hindu Brahmin family of Baramulla who had converted to Islam.
+Saifuddin Kitchlew was born on January 15, 1888 in Amritsar, in the Punjab Province of British India into a Kashmiri Muslim family of the Kitchlew clan, to parents Azizuddin Kitchlew and Dan Bibi.
+His father owned a pashmina and saffron trading business and originally belonged to a Brahmin family of Baramulla, who had converted to Islam from Hinduism.
 His ancestor, Prakash Ram Kitchlew, had converted to Islam and his grandfather, Ahmed Jo migrated from Kashmir to Punjab in the mid-19th century after the Kashmir famine of 1871.

 Kitchlew went to Islamia High School in Amritsar, later obtaining a B.A. from Cambridge University, and a Ph.D. from a German university, before practising law in India.

 Career

-On his return he established his legal practice in Amritsar, and soon came in contact with Gandhi.
+On his return Kitchlew established his legal practice in Amritsar, and soon came in contact with Gandhi.
 In 1919, he was elected the Municipal Commissioner of the city of Amritsar.
 He took part in the Satyagraha (Non-cooperation) movement and soon left his practice to join the Indian independence movement, as well as the All India Khilafat Committee.

 Political career

 Jallianwala Bagh

 Kitchlew was first exposed to Indian nationalism after public outcry over the Rowlatt Acts.
 Kitchlew was arrested with Gandhi and Dr. Satyapal for leading protests in Punjab against the legislation.
 To protest the arrest of the trio, a public meeting had gathered at the Jallianwala Bagh, when General Reginald Dyer and his troops fired upon the unarmed, civilian crowd.
-Hundreds were killed, and hundreds more injured.
+Thousands were killed, and Thousands were injured.
 This act was the worst case of civilian massacre since the Indian Rebellion of 1857 and riots broke out throughout the Punjab.